-Temporal arteritis is inflammation and damage to blood vessels that supply the head area, particularly the large or medium arteries that branch from the neck and supply the temporal area.
+Temporal arteritis is inflammation and damage to the blood vessels that supply blood to the head.

 If the inflammation affects the arteries in your neck, upper body and arms, it is called giant cell arteritis.

 Temporal, giant cell, and cranial arteritis occur when one or more arteries become inflammed, swollen, and tender.

 Temporal arteritis commonly occurs in the the arteries around the temples (temporal arteries).
 These vessels branch off from the carotid artery in the neck.
 However, the condition can occur in medium-to-large arteries in other places in the body.

 The cause of the condition is unknown.
 It is believed to be due in part to a faulty immune response.
 The disorder has been linked to severe infections and the use of high doses of antibiotics.

 The problem may develop with or following another inflammatory disorder known as polymyalgia rheumatica.
 Giant cell arteritis almost always occurs in people over age 50.
 It is rare in people of African descent.
 The condition may run in families.

 Other symptoms can feel like a bad flu, such as: